-When goals or targets on the ground are used, results based on track points will be the:
+When goals or targets on the ground are used, results based on electronic marks will be the:

-- 3D-distance to the point at the separation altitude above the goal/target if the track point or electronic mark is above the separation altitude or
+- 3D-distance to the point at the separation altitude above the goal/target if the electronic mark is above the separation altitude or

-- 2D-distance to the goal/target if the track point/electronic mark is at or below the separation altitude.
+- 2D-distance to the goal/target if the electronic mark is at or below the separation altitude.

-When goals/targets above the ground are used, results based on track points will be the 3D-distance >
+When goals/targets above the ground are used, results based on electronic marks will be the 3D-distance >

 II.
-23 COMPETITION STRUCTURE (6.1)
+22 COMPETITION STRUCTURE

-The competition will be conducted using < observers only, observers and loggers, observers and logger scoring, logger scoring only >.
+The competition will be conducted using < observers only, observers and loggers, observers and logger scoring, logger scoring only >. < For competitions with observers please see section IV >.